-Frustrated that so few texts from the Li family’s current practice appeared in early sources, I instead began to find many of them featuring prominently in recent collections of texts performed in some of the major Complete Perfection temples since the 1980s.
+Frustrated that so few texts from the Li family’s current practice seemed to appear in early “Orthodox Unity” sources, I instead began to find many of them featuring prominently in recent collections of texts performed in some of the major Complete Perfection temples since the 1980s.
 It transpires to be a legitimate and fruitful approach not to reject sources from any nominal affiliation, including those notionally “Complete Perfection” or even “Buddhist”.

 Thus we have material on the rituals performed by priests of the major urban and mountain temples today, now mainly Complete Perfection; but the priests of local temples (both Complete Perfection and Orthodox Unity) performed rituals too.
 Before the 1950s there were many more temple-dwelling Orthodox Unity priests than today.
 The missing link is the ritual practice of temples in the region, of either branch—including those of Hengshan and Datong.
 Since these temples were hardly active for ritual after the 1940s, we have no material available.